puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

 export type ICredentials = Pick<IUser, "email" | "password">;
 ```

 -   `src/services/auth.ts` - Set up the service method for registration from the frontend.
-If you ahve not installed axios, do so first
+If you have not installed axios, do so first

 ```ts
 npm i axios
 ```